zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-08-28-LCM-Exp-Sample-Prep.md

 1. Day 7 (9/3/24): Embed on powdered dry ice and store at -80 ºC until sectioning
    1. Make sure to cool forceps on dry ice and OCT to 4ºC
    2. Make sure to fully dry tissue before embedding
-   3. :et tissue sit in OCT for 2 minutes before freezing, to let it fully soak in
+   3. Let tissue sit in OCT for 2 minutes before freezing, to let it fully soak in
    4. Tightly wrapped in aluminum foil cleaned with Ethanol and RNAse away, then put in whirlpak and stored at - 80 ºC in a plastic box.
       1. Two branches per frag
    5. Cryomold, alumnium foil labelled with frag number, two wrapped molds per one labelled whirlpak per frag.